AAUW is strictly non-partisan, but it does have an attitude. The public policy issues are set with member feedback, including an every member survey.

 - AAUW on the Issues – Offers the freshest information and most effective avenues for action on issues important to you.

 - Two-Minute Activist – Interactive resource for speaking out about today’s hot issue.

 - Voter Education Campaign – Election year campaigns to educate women voters on critical issues and encourage them to register and vote.

 The AAUW Capitol Hill Lobby Corps – AAUW relies on the Capitol Hill Lobby Corps to effectively promote AAUW’s public policy program by actively lobbying federal policy makers.
 They advance AAUW’s mission of equity and education for all women and girls.
 Since 1972, the Lobby Corps has visited tens of thousands of congressional offices.
-Members lobby every Thursday morning when Congress is in session.
+Members lobby quarterly.
 New Lobby Corps members are paired with experienced members, allowing time for new members to comfortably improve their skills.
 If you are interested in learning more about the Lobby Corps, visit the Lobby Corps page or email VoterEd@aauw.org